 About

 I am currently looking for applied research positions in industry.
-Please see my CV and reach out if you think I may be a good fit!
+Please see my résumé and reach out if you think I may be a good fit!

 Hello!
-I am an applied cryptographer1 working on the design and analysis of cryptographic protocols, especially in the context of blockchains.
+I am an applied cryptographer working on the design and analysis of cryptographic protocols, especially in the context of blockchains.
+My work aims to bridge theory and practice with the goal of helping to empower users, increase privacy, and reduce or eliminate trusted third parties.

-In summer 2023, I was a research intern at a16z crypto, and the summer before that I was at NTT Research.
+I completed my PhD in Computer Science in December 2024, advised by Jonathan Katz at the University of Maryland (UMD) and Giulio Malavolta at the Max Planck Institute for Security and Privacy (MPI-SP) via the Maryland-Max Planck Program.
+My dissertation was entitled “Practical Cryptography for Blockchains: Secure Protocols with Minimal Trust”.
+In summer 2023, I was a research intern at a16z crypto, and in summer 2022, I was at NTT Research.
 I was also a recipient of the NSF Graduate Research Fellowship.

 News